Environmental Protection Agency (EPA).

 ii.
 There is no indication that fenpyroximate is a neurotoxic chemical and there is no need for a developmental neurotoxicity study or additional UFs to account for neurotoxicity.

 iii.
-There is evidence that fenpyroximate results in increased susceptibility in utero rats or rabbits in the prenatal developmental studies or in young rats in the two-generation reproduction study.
-Increased (qualitative) prenatal susceptibility was seen following oral exposures in the rat developmental toxicity study, but the concern for these effects is low, for the reasons noted in Unit III.D.2.
-Therefore, a 10x FQPA SF is not necessary to account for this increased susceptibility of infants and children.
+There is no evidence that fenpyroximate results in increased susceptibility in in utero rats or rabbits in the prenatal developmental studies or in young rats in the 2-generation reproduction study.

 iv.
 There are no residual uncertainties identified in the exposure databases.
-The dietary food exposure assessments were performed based on 100 PCT and tolerance-level residues.
+The dietary food exposure assessments were performed based on 100 PCT and tolerance-level residues for existing and proposed uses.
 EPA made conservative (protective) assumptions in the ground and surface water modeling used to assess exposure to fenpyroximate in drinking water.
 These assessments will not underestimate the exposure and risks posed by fenpyroximate.

 E. Aggregate Risks and Determination of Safety

 1. Acute risk.
-Using the exposure assumptions discussed in this unit for acute exposure, the acute dietary exposure from food and water to fenpyroximate will occupy 14% of the aPAD for females 13-49 years old and 6.4% of the aPAD for children 1-2 years old, the population groups with the greatest risk estimate.
+An acute aggregate risk assessment takes into account exposure estimates from acute dietary consumption of food and drinking water.
+Using the exposure assumptions discussed in this unit for acute exposure, the acute dietary exposure from food and water to fenpyroximate will occupy 6.6% of the aPAD for (females 13-49 years) the only population group of interest.

 2. Chronic risk.
-Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to fenpyroximate from food and water will utilize 16% of the cPAD for children 1-2 years old, the population group receiving the greatest exposure.
+Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to fenpyroximate from food and water will utilize 38% of the cPAD for (children 1-2 years old) the population group receiving the greatest exposure.
 There are no residential uses for fenpyroximate.

 IV.
 Other Considerations